Azure network connection overview

-- Azure AD Join: Doesn't require connectivity to a Windows Server Active Directory (AD) domain.
+- Microsoft Entra join: Doesn't require connectivity to a Windows Server Active Directory (AD) domain.

-- Hybrid Azure AD Join: Requires connectivity to a Windows Server AD domain.
+- Hybrid Microsoft Entra Join: Requires connectivity to a Windows Server AD domain.
 You must provide the AD domain details when you create the ANC.

 When a Cloud PC is provisioned, the information in the ANC is used by the provisioning policy to provision the Cloud PC in the Azure subnet.
 The information required in an ANC includes:

 - Network details: The Azure subscription, resource group, virtual network, and subnet that the Cloud PC will be associated with.
 When a provisioning policy runs, it creates a Cloud PC in the Microsoft hosted Azure subscription.
 To connect to a customer's on-premises network, a virtual network interface card (vNic) is injected into a customer-provided Azure virtual network (vNet).
 To create this vNic, Windows 365 needs sufficient access to an Azure subscription.